Kids love to get involved and the kitchen is a great place to spark creativity and get stuck in, especially on those

 What do they love to eat?

 If your kids have favourite meals or snacks, teaching them how to make them from scratch can be a great way of increasing their understanding of the importance of healthy eating.
-If you’ve got a vegetable patch why not get the kids involved in harvesting some of the vegetables that will be ready now?
-You’ll no doubt have a lovely crop of runner beans, cucumbers, second early potatoes, carrots or onions by now that the kids can help to collect.
-Plan a meal in the evening that involves using your freshly picked ingredients and enjoy them at their best! there’s nothing better than getting your hands dirty in the garden and reaping the rewards with a tasty tea!
+If you’ve got a vegetable patch – even better!
+Get them interested in where their food comes from by gardening with the kids right from the start with planting seeds.
+If you’ve got veg that’s ready for picking, plan a meal in the evening that involves using all your freshly picked ingredients and enjoy them at their best! there’s nothing better than getting your hands dirty in the garden and reaping the rewards with a tasty tea!

 Make food fun

-The quickest and easiest way to make food fun is by creating funny faced pizzas, we want to know about it!
-You could start from scratch by making homemade dough (it’s easier than you think), or pick up a base from your local supermarket, or just buy a plain cheese and tomato pizza that you can add toppings to at home.
+If there’s a quicker or easier way to make food fun than by creating funny faced pizzas, we want to know about it!
+You could start from scratch by making homemade dough (it’s easier than you think), or pick up a base from your local supermarket, or even just buy a plain cheese and tomato pizza that you can add toppings to at home.
 The main thing is just getting the kids involved.
 Use their favourite toppings like pepperoni, mushrooms or chicken to make features such as eyes, a nose and mouth.
-Not only will it be a load of fun to create, it’ll be even tastier to eat afterwards!
+Not only will it be a load of fun to create, it’ll be all the more tasty with their help.

 When you start baking with kids, look for simple recipes that have a small amount of ingredients and simple recipes to keep their interest focused on the job at hand.
 We love gingerbread men as an easy recipe to start with.
 The best thing about baking gingerbread treats is the decorating!
-It’s nice and easy for kids – use writing icing, cake decorations, sweets… whatever takes your fancy.
+It’s nice and easy for kids – use writing icing, cake decorations, sweets…whatever takes your fancy.
 Head over to our gingerbread men recipe blog for an easy to make recipe, and check out our gingerbread man and cupcake cutters to make the rest a doddle.

 Pick a theme